LEGO Batman 3: Beyond Gotham (Windows, Xbox 360, Xbox One, PlayStation 3, PlayStation 4, Wii U, Mac OS X)

 Atrocitus having a face texture in the format of minifigure characters suggests that he wasn't going to be a big-figure at first.

-These leftover textures are the remnants of a 1950s variant of Brainiac in his first appearance.
+These leftover textures are the remnants of a 1950s variant of Brainiac based off of his first, decent pants-less appearance.

 There is an unused face texture with a name that suggests that Killer Croc's goons would be more crocodile-person hybrids, rather than just people in crocodile costumes.